ale-bena/Lightweight-Face-Blurring-Unet/README.md

 - [Mediapipe](https://mediapipe.readthedocs.io/en/latest/solutions/face_detection.html) official implementation

 Both implementation seem to perform weel but they still miss some faces, especially on images where the face is too big, when it is only half face or when there are multiple faces and some of them are small or low resolution.
 That said the mediapipe implementation has been chosen for the first dataset version, dataset1, since it is an official implementation.
-It has been combined with a Gaussianblur() function with a fixed kernel of 41 to blur the bounding box region..
+It has been combined with a Gaussianblur() function with a fixed kernel of 41 to blur the bounding box region.
 After taking a closer look to the results, there were some missed faces, so the decision was to realize a second version of the dataset, by running the blazeface detector over the blurred images from the mediapipe one, and then clean up the validation folder by hand to be sure that it is perfect since this impacts directly the metrics.
 Then all the folders have been padded with black padding to the input size of the model, 128x128, to avoid stretched images during training, since the file uses a resize function without padding.
 The second version contains a different blurring function, while the first one had a fixed kernel of 41 for the gaussian blur, this last has a variable kernel based on the dimensions of the detected bounding box.
 This allows to avoid the problem noticeable in the following image, where bigger faces gets a lower level of anonymization.

 <p align="center">